Kunjiramayanam: Plot

-Kunjiraman, the nephew of "Well-done" Vasu, plans to marry Vasu's daughter Thankamani.
-All plans are thwarted by Kunjiraman's dim-witted cousin brother Laalu, who places an inappropriate cassette in Kunjiraman's VCR, and later blaming it on Kunjiraman.
-With this incident, both families swear to have their child married before the other.
+Kunjiraman, the nephew of "well-done" Vasu, plans to marry Vasu's daughter, Thankamani.
+All the plans are thwarted by Kunjiraman's dim-witted cousin, Laalu, who places an inappropriate cassette in Kunjiraman's VCR and later blames it on Kunjiraman.
+This incident causes a rift, and both families swear to have their child married before the other.

-To avenge this, Kunjiraman goes to the Gulf to make money, meanwhile Laalu becomes an apprentice in Kuttan's tailoring shop, where he looks up to Kuttan as his role model.
+To avenge this, Kunjiraman goes to the Gulf to make money, meanwhile, Laalu becomes an apprentice in Kuttan's tailoring shop, where he looks up to Kuttan as his role model.
 On Kunjiraman's return, he plans to marry well and before Thankamani's wedding.
-His mother Sumathi fixes a marriage for him with Sajitha.
-On their engagement day, Sajitha makes Kunjiraman promise to stop all his drinking activities, and breaks a "Salsa" bottle and returns to the Gulf.
-After several failed attempts to bring Salsa into the village, it is realized that Desam is now cursed and nobody is successful in bringing a bottle of Salsa.
+His mother, Sumathi, fixes a marriage for him with Sajitha.
+On their engagement day, Sajitha makes Kunjiraman promise to stop drinking altogether, and as a sign of consent, Kunkiraman breaks a "Salsa" bottle and returns to the Gulf.
+After several failed attempts to bring Salsa into the village, it is realised that the place is now cursed and nobody is successful in bringing a bottle of Salsa.

-Upon Kunjiraman's return, he becomes aware of the curse and publicly accepts the challenge to bring Salsa into Desam in front of Laalu and Vasu, as a way to obtain respect in front of his village.
-On the night before his wedding, he sets out to bring a bottle of Salsa, but ends up drunk and wakes up only the next noon, thereby cancelling the wedding.
+Upon Kunjiraman's return, he becomes aware of the curse and publicly accepts the challenge to bring Salsa into the land in front of Laalu and Vasu, as a way to obtain respect in front of his village.
+On the night before his wedding, he sets out to bring a bottle of Salsa but ends up drunk and wakes up only the next noon, thereby not showing up for the wedding.

-After this Kunjiraman leaves to Gulf and after a series of events, Vasu reaches the village and unknowingly takes the bottle of Salsa that Ratheesh had bought earlier, only to find the villagers rushing to him and thus Vasu obtaining the status of a local hero.
+Kunjiraman leaves for the Gulf and after a series of events, Vasu reaches the village and unknowingly takes the bottle of Salsa that Ratheesh had bought earlier, only to find the villagers rushing to him and thus, Vasu obtaining the status of a local hero.
 But with this departure, another curse had befallen the land, the curse of failed marriages.